Synbiota/GENtle2/README.md

 ## App

-The app itself uses [requirejs](requirejs.org) to load the different source files and manage dependency injection.
+The app itself uses `browserify` to load the different source files and manage dependency injection.

+We now use the [ES6 module syntax](http://24ways.org/2014/javascript-modules-the-es6-way/) to load modules.
+Legacy modules using AMD-syntax are still compatible.

+Non-NPM module aliases are defined in the `package.json` file.

 ### Directory structure and primary files